Johann426/Johann426/README.md

 <center>
 <img src = "./img/Chloroplast.jpg" width = "600"><br>
-Structure of a typical higher-plant chloroplast
+Structure of a typical plant's chloroplast
 </center>
 <h5 style="text-align: center;">Kelvinsong, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons</h5><br>

-Chloroplasts have three membrane systems: the outer membrane, the inner membrane, and the thylakoid system.
-Inside the outer and inner membranes, a colorless fluid referred to as stroma makes up much of a chloroplast's volume, and in which many proteins and the thylakoids forming stacks of disks referred to as grana can be found.
-The thylakoid membrane and the inner membrane are impermeable to most molecules and ions.
+Chloroplast has three membrane systems: the outer membrane, the inner membrane, and the thylakoid system.
+Inside the inner membranes, a colorless fluid referred to as stroma makes up much of a chloroplast's volume, and in which many proteins and the thylakoids forming stacks of disks referred to as grana can be found.
+The thylakoid membrane and the inner membrane are impermeable to most molecules and ions(including H<sup>+</sup>).
 The outer membrane is highly permeable to small molecules and ions.

 The process of photosynthesis is composed of two stages: the light-dependent reactions and enzymatic reactions which are also called the *Calvin cycle*.